author, updated date

 - Create content for the channels that are working.
 Video is ideal here - it suits all four working channels mentioned above:

 - Observation: A surprisingly rich area for content development.
-Film your team at work - this might not look apparent and easy during a lockdown, but it's incredibly easy to set up a zoom call, or even a phone call to a colleague
+Film your team at work - this might not look easy during a lockdown, but it's incredibly easy to set up a zoom call, or even a phone call to a colleague

 - Ask them the beautiful question - what are you doing right now?
 And why?
 These kinds of questions, while editorial or journalistic in nature, often yield rich answers clients will enjoy seeing.
 For example, asking Mary what was the most useful email she's read in the last two days.
 It might well be critical to some aspects of her operational job where productivity or efficacy are revealed in an everyday way.
 And it's these nuggets which can bring a vivid professionalism to the overall story that you reveal to buyers and prospects.